ska-telescope/ska-oso-pht-ui/docs/src/LandingPage.rst

 =============

 .. csv-table:: Actions
-   :header: "Icon", "Active Status", "Purpose"
+   :header: "Icon", "Purpose"

-    "View", "Submitted, Accepted, Withdrawn", "View the selected proposal only" "Edit", "Draft", "View and edit the selected proposal" "Clone", "", "Create a new proposal using the selected proposal as a starting point" "Download", "", "Export the proposal from the application in PDF format" "Delete", "Draft, Withdrawn", "Selected proposal is removed from the application after removal confirmation"
+    "Edit", "Click the pencil icon to edit the details of a proposal" "View", "Click the eye icon to view a summary of a proposal.
+There is also an option to download the proposal" "Clone", "Click the clone icon to see a summary of a proposal, with options to download and confirm the clone" "Delete", "Click the delete icon to see a summary of a proposal, with options to download and confirm the deletion"

 Key Information and Actions
 ===========================